Two Identities relating Eisenstein series on classical groups: The contribution of the open orbit to

 The proof is similar to the proof of Prop.
 3 in \cite{FG15}.
-The basic idea of the proof is the same one used in the proof of Prop. \ref{prop 3.1}, that is when we take a Fourier coefficient of $u\mapsto \eta^{\psi_e}(ua)$, along an abelian unipotent subgroup $X$ of the stabilizer above of $\psi_e$, with respect to a nontrivial character, it follows that if this Fourier coefficient is nontrivial, then we get a resulting nontrivial Fourier coefficient on $\Delta(\tau,m)$, corresponding to a partition, which is strictly larger than $(n^m)$.
+The basic idea of the proof is the same one used in the proof of Prop. \ref{prop 3.1}, that is when we take a Fourier coefficient of $u\mapsto \eta^{\psi_{a_e}}(ua)$, along an abelian unipotent subgroup $X$ of the stabilizer above of $\psi_{a_e}$, with respect to a nontrivial character, it follows that if this Fourier coefficient is nontrivial, then we get a resulting nontrivial Fourier coefficient on $\Delta(\tau,m)$, corresponding to a partition, which is strictly larger than $(n^m)$.
 By Prop. \ref{prop 1.2}, we will get a contradiction.
-Hence only the trivial character of $X_\BA$ appears in the Fourier expansion of $\eta^{\psi_e}$ along $X$, that is $\eta^{\psi_e}$ is left-$X_\BA$ invariant.
+Hence only the trivial character of $X_\BA$ appears in the Fourier expansion of $\eta^{\psi_{a_e}}$ along $X$, that is $\eta^{\psi_{a_e}}$ is left-$X_\BA$ invariant.

 Here is an example sketching how the proof goes.
 Take above $g_1=I_m$ and $g_2=\nu_e(z)= $.
 Consider a Fourier coefficient

 where $0\neq B\in M_{e\times(m-e)}(F)$.
-Substitute \eqref{3.9}, and \eqref{3.17} becomes
+Substitute \eqref{3.16.2}, and \eqref{3.17} becomes

 Now we carry out the process of exchanging roots,(\cite{GRS11}, Sec.
 7.1), as follows.
 Write in the matrix \eqref{3.16.1}, for $2\leq j\leq n-1$,